Comparing A Dental Assistant Vs Dental Hygienist

 Dental Hygienists

 Educational requirements vary for dental assistants and dental hygienists.
-Dental hygienists are usually required to have an associate degree before they can practice.
+Dental hygienists must usually have an associate degree before they can practice.
 They may also choose to pursue a bachelor’s or master’s degree.

 Dental hygiene programs are available in vocational schools, community colleges, and universities.